-Fluctuations in the world economy have plagued mankind for thousands of years.
+Fluctuations in the economy have long plagued mankind.
 Why do economic crises happen?
 Is there a biblical solution?
+What is the future of the world economy?

 Modern business cycles